fgmourao/Freezing-Behavior-Analysis-PyVersion/README.md

 This pipeline processes raw movement signals recorded during fear conditioning or related behavioral paradigms.
 Each session is segmented into user-defined epochs (baseline, CS, ITI, or any custom event), and freezing bouts are detected within each epoch using a threshold-and-duration criterion.
 All detection is performed globally on the full session first and then mapped to individual epochs, ensuring that bout identities are consistent across the entire recording.

 The pipeline runs either interactively through a GUI (`app_behavior.py`) or programmatically by calling `behavior_analyse` directly, making it suitable for both exploratory use and automated processing of large datasets.
-An auxiliary tool, `BehaviorSync.py`, provides synchronized video and signal visualization for manual event extraction.
+An auxiliary tool, `BehaviorSync.py` is a companion standalone GUI for video-synchronized event annotation.
+It can be launched from within `app_Behavior.py` main menu or independently.

 ---